Megan Griffiths

-Megan Griffiths (born April 22, 1975) is a film and television director who resides in Seattle, Washington, U.S., and is a board member of Northwest Film Forum.
+Megan Griffiths (born April 22, 1975) is an American film and television director who resides in Seattle, and is a board member of Northwest Film Forum.

 Early life and education

 Megan Griffiths was born in Ohio, lived in Moscow, Idaho in her teens, attended Moscow High School, and was an undergraduate at the University of Idaho where she earned a B.A. in visual communications in 1997.

 She received an MFA in Film Production from Ohio University School of Film in 2000.

 Career

 Film

 Griffiths wrote and directed her first feature film, First Aid For Choking, which was released in 2003.
 Griffiths subsequently worked as a producer and first assistant director on features in and around Seattle including Zoo, The Immaculate Conception of Little Dizzle, The Catechism Cataclysm, and Your Sister's Sister.

 Her second feature The Off Hours world premiered at the 2011 Sundance Film Festival and went on to receive a nomination at the 2011 Independent Spirit Awards for Ben Kasulke's cinematography.

 Griffiths released Eden in 2012.
 The film starred Jamie Chung, Matt O'Leary and Beau Bridges, and it told a story about a human trafficking survivor.
 The Stranger newspaper wrote, "Griffiths navigates the horrifying facts of her film with great respect," and her direction was described as "a veritable master class in how to make humane art out of inhumanity."

 The following year she released a comedy titled Lucky Them.
 The film, shot in Seattle, starred Toni Collette, along with Thomas Haden Church, Oliver Platt, and a cameo by Johnny Depp.
 It premiered in the Special Presentation section at the 2013 Toronto International Film Festival.

 Griffiths wrote and directed The Night Stalker, in which Lou Diamond Phillips played American serial killer Richard Ramirez.
 The film co-starred Bellamy Young and was acquired by Lifetime Television.
 It aired on June 12, 2016.

 Her sixth feature Sadie starred Sophia Mitri Schoss, Melanie Lynskey, John Gallagher, Jr., Tony Hale, Danielle Brooks, Tee Dennard, and Keith L. Williams.
 It premiered at the 2018 SXSW Film Festival.
 Variety said, "writer-director Megan Griffiths’ quietly absorbing and methodically disquieting drama is a genuine rarity."

 I'll Show You Mine directed by Griffiths and starring Poorna Jagannathan and Casey Thomas Brown had its debut at Seattle International Film Festival on April 16, 2022.
+I'll Show You Mine was acquired by Gravitas Ventures and released in theaters and on demand on June 23, 2023.

+Her eighth film, Year Of The Fox, written by Eliza Flug, also premiered at Seattle International Film Festival on May 13, 2023.
+The cast includes Sarah Jeffery, Jane Adams, Lexi Simonsen, Jake Weber, and Balthazar Getty.
+Year Of The Fox won Best Directing and Best Feature at the 2023 Catalina Film Festival.
+It was acquired by Electric Entertainment in February, 2024.

+The short film View From The Floor, directed by Griffiths and Mindie Lind and animated by Joe Garber, premiered at the 2025 Sundance Film Festival in the Documentary Shorts Program on January 25th, 2025.